karkman/MMB-901_Metagenomics/Practicals/README.md

 CSC uses SLURM job scheduling system for batch jobs.

 Using AI, prepare a batch job script for running metagenomic assembly based on this information.
 Ask for a detailed description of the file content and the different options, so you understand what is going on.
 You will need to request 12 CPUs, 150G of memory and 500G of local scratch space.
 The maximum time for the job is 16 hours.
+Puhti uses a scheduling system called SLURM.
 Make sure the files names, folders, options and project number are correct.
 Save the script as `src/spades.sh`.